GuignardLab/CenTuri-Course/README.md

 While we tried to keep the dependencies as small as possible, few are still required:

-- [Python 3.8 or higher](https://www.python.org/) (please, do not install python from the website but through your conda distribution)
 - [Jupyter notebook](https://jupyter.org/)
 - [NumPy](https://numpy.org/)
 - [Scipy](https://scipy.org/)